The Driving Instructor Course Structure

 Part Three – Your Ability to Teach

 This is a practical test which lasts for 1 hour.
-The examiner will set you a task to teach a pupil at a particular standard, and he/she will use role-play, acting the part of the pupil.
-Once you have briefed the ‘pupil’ on the subject, you will then be expected to spot any mistakes, explain the reasons behind them, and to suggest remedial action in order to prevent recurrence.
+The examiner will sit and observe whilst you conduct a one hour lesson with a pupil of your choice.
+Once you have briefed the pupil on the subject, you will then be expected to spot any mistakes, explain the reasons behind them, and to suggest remedial action in order to prevent recurrence.
 Above all, the examiner is looking for you to come across as friendly, patient, knowledgeable and understanding.

 Duration of the Course